 For centuries, angels have graced works of art with their ethereal presence.
-Appearing as ancient statues and adorning modern murals, these winged figures have become a fixture in art history spanning medium, culture, and time.
+Appearing as ancient statues and adorning modern murals, these winged figures have become a fixture in art history spanning time, cultures, and a variety of mediums.

 While our contemporary idea of what an angel looks like emerged in the 4th century, the existence of angel-like figures in art can be traced back thousands of years.
 Here, we explore the heavenly history of these divine beings, beginning with the earlier entities that inspired them.